 - Treatment over the phone when medically appropriate

 - Secure electronic communication with your physician via the patient portal

 - Home or workplace visits are available.
 Fees of $100 for 5 mile driving distance from our office, plus $5/mile for each additional mile apply.
 Home or workplace visits are generally limited to a 30 miles radius from clinic.

 325 Four Leaf Lane, Suite 11 A, Charlottesville, VA 22903

 Conveniently located in the Crozet area on Route 250, across from Blue Ridge Builders Supply and Harris Teeter

 SCHEDULE AN APPOINTMENT

-Online appointment scheduling is available for our established patients.
-You may use this scheduler to request an appointment in the office or a phone consultation two or more business days in advance.
+ESTABLISHED PATIENTS: Online appointment scheduling is available for our established patients.
+You may use this scheduler to request an appointment two or more business days in advance.
 For same or next-day appointments, or for home visits, please call us directly at 434-409-3637 rather than scheduling online.
-When scheduling online, please include a detailed description of any current symptoms and any concerns that you wish to cover during this appointment.
+When scheduling online or calling, please include a detailed description of any current symptoms and any concerns that you wish to cover during this appointment.
 This will help us to allow for an appropriate amount of time for your appointment.
 Your appointment request will be reviewed within 24 hours, and you will receive either an email or a phone call to confirm the time or change it if needed.
 If you have not heard from us within 24 hours, please call to be sure that your request got through.
 We look forward to seeing you soon!